-No. We are moving our face-to-face classes to a virtual learning environment for the remainder of the spring 2020 semester, starting on Monday, March 16, 2020.
-We recognize that there are a small number of students whose personal or family situations make it impossible or impractical to return to their permanent addresses, so some students have been approved to remain on campus.
-Essential campus buildings, including some residence halls and some dining facilities, will remain open and campus operations will proceed.
+A small number of students whose personal or family situations make it impossible or impractical to return to their permanent addresses were approved to remain on campus through at least the end of the spring semester.
+Essential campus buildings, including some residence halls and some dining facilities, remain open and campus operations proceed.

 Will campus operations continue?
 Will university staff be on campus to help support those students who stay?

-Yes.
-Vital campus services, including Georgetown University Police Department (GUPD), Student Affairs, Georgetown University Transportation Shuttles (GUTS), Facilities Management, and Residential Living staff, among others, will remain physically on campus.
-Some residence halls, apartments and townhouses, and limited dining options, will remain open.
+Vital campus services, including Georgetown University Police Department (GUPD), Student Affairs, Georgetown University Transportation Shuttles (GUTS), Facilities Management, and Residential Living staff remain physically on campus.
 Services on campus will post any change in hours.
 However, to promote social distancing, we have encouraged other employees who are able to perform their jobs remotely to telework.